-- In the System Tray (bottom-right corner of the screen), find the Battery icon.
+- In the System Tray (at the bottom-right corner of the screen), find the Battery icon.
 You may have to click the small arrow to show all icons.
-Right-click the Battery and choose Power Options.
+Right-click Battery and choose Power Options.

-- On the left of the Power Options menu, select Choose what closing the lid does.
+- On the left of the resulting Power Options menu, select Choose what closing the lid does.

 - Click Save Changes and you’re good to go.

 Now when you close your laptop screen, it will continue to run as normal.
 This means that you can control it with external devices while the laptop itself is neatly tucked away.